unifiedjs/unified-args/readme.md

     directories.
     These are searched for files with known [extensions][ext] which are not ignored by patterns in [ignore files][ignore-file].
-    The default behaviour is to exclude files in `node_modules` and hidden directories (those starting with a dot: `.`) unless explicitly given
+    The default behavior is to exclude files in `node_modules` and hidden directories (those starting with a dot: `.`) unless explicitly given

 <!-- Options: -->